vircadia/vircadia-docs-sphinx/docs/source/create/tools.rst

 	To get the Shapes app:

 	1. In Interface, pull up your HUD or Tablet and go to **More**.
-	2. Search for 'Shapes' and hit 'Get' to get it for free.
+	2. Search for 'Shapes' and hit 'Install' to get it for free.
 	3. Install the app.

 	^^^^^^^^^^^^^^^^^^^^^^^